realamoghm/Ponder/README.md

 3. After you sign into Ponder Quiz, you'll see a main page where all the currently available quizzes will be listed.

 ## What do I need to login?
-There are many ways to use Ponder Quiz.
+<p>There are many ways to use Ponder Quiz.
 You can continue as a guest from the login screen, this will limit functionality however as you cannot use PonderChat without an Ponder Quiz account.
-You also have the option to login using a Ponder Quiz account, this is the only way to use the PonderChat feature built into Ponder Quiz.
+You also have the option to login using a Ponder Quiz account, this is the only way to use the PonderChat feature built into Ponder Quiz.</p>
-If you don't have an account with Ponder Quiz, you have the ability to make one on the login page.
-The signup process for an Ponder Quiz account is very simple and requires minimal information.
+<p>If you don't have an account with Ponder Quiz, you have the ability to make one on the login page.
+The signup process for an Ponder Quiz account is very simple and requires minimal information.</p>
-NOTE: If you have problems with the signup process at any time, do not hesitate to contact the Ponder Development Team at ponderquiz123@gmail.com.
+* NOTE: If you have problems with the signup process at any time, do not hesitate to contact the Ponder Development Team at ponderquiz123@gmail.com.
-NOTE: If you forget your login credentials, do not hesitate to contact the Ponder Development Team at ponderquiz123@gmail.com as we can help to recover your account.
+* NOTE: If you forget your login credentials, do not hesitate to contact the Ponder Development Team at ponderquiz123@gmail.com as we can help to recover your account.